tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 * For mild reactions, stop offending agent and administer diphenhydramine (Benadryl).
 * For severe reactions, O2 , IV crystalloids, epinephrine, and aminophylline.
 Diphenhydramine and ranitidine block unoccupied histamine receptors.
 Hydrocortisone and methylprednisolone also may be administered.

+# ~Question 13
+How should you NOT treat a patient experiencing hypertension

+[RIGHT] Provide Fentanyl
+[WRONG] Provide Labetalol: α and β antagonist 5-10 mg IV push [WRONG] Provide Hydralazine: Direct vasodilator 5-10 mg IV (wait 10-20 minutes)

+# ~Question 14
+When a patient experiences Agitation, they should be provided with Hydralazine

+[WRONG] True
+[RIGHT] False

 # Patient Safety

 ### Basic Safety Measures